 Here are 20 things I'd like you to remember:

-3. Be a voracious reader and lover of books.
-They are your friend, teacher, time machine, magic carpet and muse.
+3. Read books -They are your friend, teacher, time machine, magic carpet and muse.
 Books are gifts given from other times and places, from souls you would never have the chance to know, except that they left clues and treasures in their words and observations, ideas, diaries, poetry and humor.
 They put down on paper tragedy, love, mystery, and the very essence of life itself.
 Never stop reading.

 4. Develop your writing.
 If you write well, you can think well; honing your ability to clarify and organize your beliefs, thoughts and ideas.
 It is a creative outlet and can help you to process feelings, information, or a bad day.
 The habit of writing cultivates an understanding of oneself.
 Thoughts and emotions many times come out on paper before you are cognizant of them.
 Make use of this gift.
 Use pen and paper.